replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 # Viewing Status Details

-This topic describes how to view the status of an application on the Replicated admin console dashboard.
+This topic describes how to view the status of an application on the Replicated KOTS Admin Console dashboard.
 It also describes how Replicated KOTS collects and aggregates the application status.
 ## View Status Details

-The application status displays on the dashboard of the admin console.
+The application status displays on the dashboard of the Admin Console.
 Viewing the status details can be helpful for troubleshooting.

-There are two ways to view the status details, depending on your admin console version:
+There are two ways to view the status details, depending on your Admin Console version:

 - (Version 1.51.0 and later) Click **Details** next to the status on the dashboard.
-For information about how to update the admin console to view the Details link, see [Updating KOTS](updating-app-manager).
+For information about how to update the Admin Console to view the Details link, see [Updating KOTS](updating-app-manager).

   ![Status Details](/images/kotsadm-dashboard-appstatus.png)